-In addition to the required text, class notes will be provided for your reference.
+In addition to the text used in class, class notes will be provided for your reference.
 I use some resources below as assigned readings or activities in class/homework.
 For the most part my slides/notes and solving problems in class should be most valued resource when completing assignments (assuming you take notes in class and ask questions).

 - Texts: Devore, J.L.
-Probability and Statistics for engineering and the sciences, Ninth edition. - Other references (will be available in the SMU-in-Taos library during the term): - 1.
+Probability and Statistics for engineering and the sciences, Ninth edition. - Other references: - 1.
 Walpole, Myers, Myers, and Ye.
 Probability and Statistics for Engineers and Scientists, 9th edition.
 Pearson. - 2.
 Kalbfeisch, J.G.
 Probability and Statistical Inference, Volumes 1 and 2.
 Springer-Verlag. - 3.
 Feller, W. An introduction to probability theory and its applications.
 Volume 1.
 Wiley. - 4.
 Hayter, A. Probability and Statistics for Engineers and Scientists.
 4th edition.
 Brooks/Cole Cengage Learning.